marcusoftnet/marcusoftnet.github.io/_posts/2007-08-17-new-better-refactoring-support-for.md

 Studio 2005 is non-existing (or at least very very bad) for Visual Basic.

 So we have to settle with third party products.
-The best <span id="SPELLING_ERROR_2" class="blsp-spelling-corrected">I've found is Refactor! but it's not very good either (my studio hangs from time to time after <span id="SPELLING_ERROR_4" class="blsp-spelling-corrected">installing Refactor!).
+The best I've found is Refactor! but it's not very good either (my studio hangs from time to time after installing Refactor!).

-But now there are new hopes; a new version of <span id="SPELLING_ERROR_6" class="blsp-spelling-error">Refactor! is highlighted when the studio is started.
+But now there are new hopes; a new version of Refactor! is highlighted when the studio is started.
 Download the new [version here](http://downloads.devexpress.com/IDETools/VB/RefactorVB.NET-2.5.0.exe) for free and see a [movie about its use